Steps to Starting a Tire-Shredding Business

 A Growing Opportunity

-If you are thinking about what opportunities are available for processed opportunities, USTMA has identified the top end-use markets for scrap tire rubber as follows:
+If you're thinking about what outlets are available for processed tires, the U.S. Tire Manufacturers Association (USTMA) has identified the top end-use markets for scrap tire rubber as follows:

 1. Find Sources and Markets for Your Output

 As a first step in exploring the opportunity to start a tire-shredding business, you need to identify local opportunities to source old tires and sell your processed scrap to customers.
 It pays to "follow the old tires" in order to understand what happens to them.
 Are they being regularly picked up?
 Where do they go?
 Check out the ongoing scrap tire businesses in your area.
 If you see tire accumulations, are there unfulfilled needs for old tire removal or customers interested in purchasing the processed material?

 2. Identify Potential Site Locations

 The optimal site location depends on several variables.
 Some of them are predicated on minimizing freight costs related to bringing in scrap tires and shipping out processed material.
 And while tire source and markets are of critical importance, you must consider other business location factors, such as zoning and permits, environmental considerations, adequate space for storage, unloading and loading, as well as road access.

 An incomplete business plan can lead to problems after starting your business.
 Try finding similar businesses or talking to entrepreneurs or tire-recycling equipment vendors.
 Know what it takes to start a shredding business and plan well from the start.
 You may be able to find tire-recycling business plans online for free or available for purchase.
 Depending on the desired size of your business, you will have to buy dumpers, conveyors and other material-handling equipment.
 Prepare for a minimum investment in equipment of at least $100,000.

 If you don't have any experience in the industry, it may be a good idea to seek work in the tire-recycling industry first.
 You could also start by creating a smaller, related business, such as an old tire hauling service.